selivan/selivan.github.io/_posts/2017-04-08-ansible-check-on-commit-vault-files-are-encrypted.md

 Our ansible playbooks are stored in git repository, so we can use [git hooks](https://git-scm.com/docs/githooks) to force our rules.
 We will use `pre-commit` hook, that is executed by `git commit`.
 It's non-zero exit status aborts the commit.

+Check if file is encrypted with ansible-vault is simple, such files have first line starting with `$ANSIBLE_VAULT;`.

 We want to check only changed files. `git diff` command with `--cached` option shows only changes added to git index for commit.

 Handling pathnames with spaces and/or special characters is tricky in shell. `git diff` has `-z` option to use NULL characters as pathname terminators.
 Built-in bash command `read` has `-d` option to specify the last line character and `-r` to disable interpretation of backslash escaped characters(like `'\t'`).
 It uses characters from `$IFS` variable(default `$' \t\n'`) as word delimiters.
 If we set `$IFS` empty, whole line before NULL will be saved to a variable.